 These facts can help you better understand the origin of the Primary Years Programme (PYP), its principles, curriculum model and evolution.

-The goal was to produce a common curriculum framework, for students in the 3-12 age range, which would provide continuity of learning within each school and ensure that the curriculum developed international-mindedness on the part of learners.
+- The goal was to produce a common curriculum framework, for students in the 3-12 age range, which would provide continuity of learning within each school and support the development of international-mindedness on the part of learners.

 - The PYP followed the introduction of the Middle Years Programme (MYP) and the Diploma Programme (DP)—established respectively in 1994 and 1968.
 The Career-related Programme (CP) was introduced in 2014.

 In what way is the PYP similar to the MYP, DP and CP?

 All the IB programmes include four foundational and interrelated elements: international mindedness, the IB learner profile, a broad, balanced, conceptual and connected curriculum and approaches to teaching and learning.

 How is the PYP different from the MYP, DP and CP?

 While the curriculum models for the MYP, DP and CP are interdisciplinary and multidisciplinary in nature, the PYP is transdisciplinary.
 Recognizing how young children learn, the PYP model moves learning across, between and beyond disciplines.

 How has the PYP changed through the years?